Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Results

 In \Cref{fig:computational-times}, we also forecast how the computational times for a single evaluation and for a population fit scale with the number of events and the total dataset size.
-These results are obtained by stacking a set of events from the S/N > 60 catalog until they reach a total number of events, $N_{\rm ev}$, equal to $2\times10^4$, $4\times10^4$, and $8\times10^4$.
+These results are obtained by stacking a set of events from the S/N $>$ 60 catalog until they reach a total number of events, $N_{\rm ev}$, equal to $2\times10^4$, $4\times10^4$, and $8\times10^4$.
 These correspond to approximate S/N cuts in our population of $47$, $33$, and $20$, respectively.
 The total number of data points, $D$, for each case is $D=3\times(N_{\rm ev}\times N_{\rm PE} + N_{\rm inj})$, where the factor 3 represents the number of GW event parameters, i.e., the two binary masses and the luminosity distance.
 In each case, we consider $N_{\rm PE} = 5000$ per event, and we scale the number of injections as $N_{\rm inj} = N_{\rm ev}\times 390$.
-The factor $390$ is chosen because it matches the value present in the S/N > 60 catalog and is usually sufficient to ensure enough effective injections for the numerical stability of the Monte Carlo sum in \Cref{eq:n-exp-approx}.
+The factor $390$ was chosen because it matches the value present in the S/N $>$ 60 catalog and is usually sufficient to ensure enough effective injections for the numerical stability of the Monte Carlo sum in \Cref{eq:n-exp-approx}.
 The resulting times for \chimera and \icaro are shown in \Cref{fig:computational-times} with markers connected by a dashed line.
-We observe a perfectly linear scaling with the number of events (or the total number of data points) and a constant speedup factor of $1.5$--$2$ for \chimera compared to \icaro.
+We observe a perfectly linear scaling with the number of events (or the total number of data points) for both \chimera and \icaro.
+The total MCMC fit times shown in the top panel of \Cref{fig:computational-times} were instead obtained by multiplying the single-evaluation time by the number of likelihood calls required for convergence, which can vary between runs.
+In particular, for \icaro, the projected MCMC times are conservatively computed assuming the maximum number of likelihood calls observed across the two measured catalogs.
+We also note a constant speedup factor of $1.5$--$2$ for \chimera compared to \icaro.
 On the other hand, \chimera saturates the RAM earlier than \icaro.
 Specifically, under our test conditions, \chimera cannot process more than $1\times10^5$ events (black vertical line in \Cref{fig:computational-times}), while \icaro can handle at least the same number of events without memory issues.
 Overall, a single GPU can fit a large fraction of the total volume of data predicted for ET (gray band in \Cref{fig:computational-times}), which is about $10^5$ events.